 There is also a brand of roses called Smooth Touch® Thornless Roses 95-100% thorn free.
 I have not grown these, so I cannot comment on them, but interesting to note that in 1962 a rose enthusiast Harvey Davidson of Western Roses, California, discovered a gene that inhibits the growth of thorns.
 He developed a variety of thornless roses through inbreeding and outcrossing of his roses.
 According to Smooth Touch, these roses have a few thorns at times at the base of some branches, but as the plant grows, the thornless gene kicks in, and the remainder of the plant is thorn free.

 There is an abundance of roses in Australia to choose from that will not ‘bite’ or scratch that can be planted around the garden and be close enough to admire but not injure children or the gardener.
 Similarly, there are plenty of thorny, vigorous growing climbing roses and rose bushes to choose from that, if one needs an impenetrable hedge or enclosure, will do the job admirably.

-It is a personal matter of choice to manage the prickles balanced with the desire for a perfect rose bloom and fragrance.
-For me, I am careful, but as the expression says, “Once bitten, twice shy”.
-I am very respectful of the ones I’ve had nasty scratches from, and I must admit a few are no longer in the garden or are banished to the outer edges.
-I have learnt the lessons the hard way, and now I read the description in more detail first before purchasing roses.
+It is a personal choice to manage the prickles balanced with the desire for the perfect rose bloom.
+I am careful, but as the expression says, “Once bitten, twice shy”.
+I respect the ones I’ve had nasty scratches from, and I must admit a few are no longer in the garden or are banished to the outer edges.
+I have learnt the lessons the hard way, and now I read the description in more detail before purchasing particular roses.